Life Science/Next Generation Sequencing/

 • Data delivery via FTP server

-*Please note that for 16S the output is lower than Illumina specifies for standard chemistry V2 and V3 runs.
+*Please note that for 16S and other low diversity samples the output is lower than Illumina specifies for standard chemistry V2 and V3 runs.

 Applications: